-2. The paper filings that are imaged and stored electronically will be physically stored by the court for 30 days after filing, after which time they will be shredded and recycled, except for original wills and bonds which will be physically retained by the Court for the period required by law.
-The paper filings that are imaged and stored temporarily are not accessible to the public, including the party and/or attorney who submitted the imaged document.

-B. Prayers within a petition must be drafted so that their general effect may be determined without reference to separate paragraphs within the petition, attachments, supplements, or other later filed documents.
-If documents are filed that substantially alter the original prayer, an amended petition should be filed with the new and comprehensive prayer.

-- C. Petitions, Applications and Accountings.
+- A. The case number, hearing date, time, department, and ROA number are required on documents filed in connection with matters already set for hearing, and must appear on the first page of the document, below the caption. - 1.
+On all pleadings filed after the initial case originating filing, the words "IMAGED FILE" must be placed in all capital letters immediately under the title of the pleading for the duration of the case. - 2.
+The paper filings that are imaged and stored electronically will be physically stored by the court for 30 days after filing, after which time they will be shredded and recycled, except for original wills and bonds which will be physically retained by the Court for the period required by law.
+The paper filings that are imaged and stored temporarily are not accessible to the public, including the party and/or attorney who submitted the imaged document. - B. Prayers within a petition must be drafted so that their general effect may be determined without reference to separate paragraphs within the petition, attachments, supplements, or other later filed documents.
+If documents are filed that substantially alter the original prayer, an amended petition should be filed with the new and comprehensive prayer. - C. Petitions, Applications and Accountings.
 In order to be considered at the calendared hearing, documents filed after the calendared petition must be filed no later than 5:00 p.m. three full court days prior to the hearing.
-This does not include the date of filing or the date of hearing (e.g. for a court hearing on Wednesday, the documents must be filed by 5:00 p.m. the preceding Thursday).
-Any document filed after the deadline will be considered late and will not be reviewed by Probate Examining for the calendared hearing. - D. When the court authorizes a petition to be set for hearing on a particular date, unless otherwise ordered by the court, the petition must be filed no later than 5:00 p.m., five full court days prior to the authorized date.
+This does not include the date of filing or the date of hearing (e.g., for a court hearing on Wednesday, the documents must be filed by 5:00 p.m. the preceding Thursday).
+Any document filed after the deadline will be considered late and will not be reviewed by Probate Examining for the calendared hearing.
+Documents filed on the same date of the hearing shall be filed directly in the courtroom and considered at the court's discretion. - D. When the court authorizes a petition to be set for hearing on a particular date, unless otherwise ordered by the court, the petition must be filed no later than 5:00 p.m., five full court days prior to the authorized date.
 This does not include the date of filing or the date of the hearing.
 Any petition filed after the deadline will be set in due course according to the court's availability. - E. Accounting Format.
 Accounting schedules must be attached to the Petition.
 They may not be lodged.
 You must lodge originals of account statements, closing escrow statements, and bill statements for a residential or long-term care facility in support of Probate Code section 2620.
-Lodged documents will not be imaged or made part of the Court file.
+Lodged documents will not be imaged or made part of the Courtcourt file.